ThH00/me104/_modules_honein/week-06.md

     items:
       - type: lecture
         topics:
+          - A particle moving on a curve vs. a particle moving on a surface
-          - A problem for Set 10
+          - Set 10 Problem 03-049
-          - Definitions of power, work and energy
+          - Definitions of power, work and kinetic energy
           - Deriving the work-energy theorem
       - type: problem_set
         title: Set 10 - Power, Work and Energy